funduck/jybid/README.md

 3. how to get diff between versions of API?
 It would be great to have [JSON-Patch](http://jsonpatch.com/) and visualize it [somehow](https://github.com/benjamine/jsondiffpatch)

 So I wanted to:
-1. Use `json` and `yaml` config files simultaneously, being able to split big files into several smaller
+1. Use `json` and `yaml` files simultaneously, being able to split big files into several smaller
 2. Have some inheritance technique based on JSON-Patch

 1 comes easy, it can be solved by [json-schema-ref-parser](https://github.com/APIDevTools/json-schema-ref-parser)
 2 also has a solution like [ajv-merge-patch](https://github.com/epoberezkin/ajv-merge-patch)
 But all together it doesn't work out of box.
-So I made a little patch to [json-schema-ref-parser](https://github.com/APIDevTools/json-schema-ref-parser) that enables inheritance based on JSON-Patch syntax.
+So I made a little patch to json-schema-ref-parser that enables inheritance based on JSON-Patch syntax.
-Also I extended JSON-Pointer for array indexes [array selector](#selectors).
+Also I extended JSON-Pointer for array indexes in [selectors](#selectors).

 ## Methods
 ### bundle
-**bundle(filepath, options) returns Promise** - to bundle a file
+**bundle(filepath, options) returns Promise with object** - to bundle a file

 ### dereference
-**dereference(filepath, options) returns Promise** - to bundle a file and resolve even internal references
+**dereference(filepath, options) returns Promise with object** - to bundle a file and resolve even internal references

 For both
 * if `options.inherit==true` then json-patches will be compiled